 Deep-learning vision algorithms typically necessitate substantial volumes of training data to discern the complex features inherent to each class, thereby attaining a high overall accuracy (OA).
-This requirement, however, poses a significant challenge for remote sensing (RS) scene classification tasks due to the scarcity of such extensive datasets in the RS domain.
-While models endowed with substantial computational resources may achieve commendable OA, their performance often skews towards the more readily classifiable classes, leaving the more challenging categories relatively underserved [23].
-The pursuit of high OA frequently necessitates trade-offs against efficiency and processing speed, thereby constraining the practical applicability of these models in real-world scenarios.
+This requirement, however, poses a significant challenge for RS scene classification tasks due to the scarcity of such extensive datasets in the field.
+While models endowed with substantial computational resources may achieve commendable OA, their performance often skews towards the more readily classifiable classes, leaving the more challenging categories relatively underserved [21].
+The pursuit of high OA frequently necessitates trade-offs against efficien $\overline{\nabla}$ and processing speed [6] [9], thereby constraining the practical applicability of these models in real-world scenarios.
 RS scene datasets which only has RGB or spatial image information lacks the additional cues which multi-band or hyperspectral RS images have.
-To construct an efficient algorithm which can accurately classify the challenging classes efficient multi-domain analysis such as frequency and texture information could be beneficial.
+To construct an efficient algorithm which can accurately classify the challenging classes, efficient multidomain analysis such as frequency and texture information could be beneficial.

-Thus, We introduce the ESIF: Efficient Spectral Inception Former architecture, a pioneering approach that processes input data across three critical domains-Spatial, Texture, and Frequency (Spectral)-in parallel branches.
-This methodology enables simultaneous analysis of the same input, leveraging the strengths of each domain to enhance RS image understanding and classification.
-Overall the main contributions are as follows-
+Thus, we introduce the ESIF: Efficient Spectral Inception Former architecture, a pioneering approach that processes input data across three domains-Spatial, Texture, and Frequency (Spectral)-in parallel branches.
+This met to lology enables simultaneous analysis of the same input, leveraging the strengths of each domain to enhance RS image understanding and classification.
+Overall the main contributions are as follows:

-- We propose the Texture Feature Alignment Block (TFAB), which utilizes three GLCM features, crucial for capturing the nuances of image textures, enabling the model to distinguish between subtle variations in visual patterns effectively reducing the inter-class similarity through texture information. - Efficient SpectroFormer Block (ESFB) is constructed with Spectral and LKA blocks to capture frequency information through FFT and refine it with attention mechanism, which alleviates the high-intra class variation problem. - Cross-Domain Fusion Block (CDSB) mechanism is deployed to effectively synthesize the outputs from the spatial, texture, and spectral branches, followed by the incorporation of the iFormer Block in the later stages to balance the high and low frequency components.
+- We propose the Texture Feature Alignment Block (TFAB), which utilizes three gray level co-occurrence matrix (GLCM) [22] features, crucial for capturing the nuances of image textures, enabling the model to distinguish between subtle variations in visual patterns effectively reducing the inter-class similarity through texture information. - Efficient SpectroFormer Block (ESFB) is constructed with Spectral and Large Kernel Attention (LKA) blocks to capture frequency information through Fast Fourier Transform (FFT) and refine it with attention mechanism, which alleviates the high-intra class variation problem. - Cross-Domain Fusion Block (CDFB) mechanism is deployed to effectively synthesize the outputs from the spatial, texture, and spectral branches, followed by the incompation of the iFormer Block in the later stages to balance the high and low frequency components.

-The rest of the article is organized as follows: Section II introduces Related Works, Section III detailes our Methodology and overall building of the network Architecture, Section IV discusses the Experimental Results and Section V is the Conclusion of our work.
+The rest of the article is organized as follows: Section II

+details our methodology and overall building of the network architecture, Section III discusses the experimental results and Section IV is the conclusion of our work.